Ivan Orkin's Soy & Honey Braised Lamb Shanks with Celery & Haroset Salad - amNewYork

 Puree well into a smooth sauce, keep warm.
 If you want the sauce thicker, you can add some matzo meal to the blender to act as a thickening agent.
 Adjust seasoning with salt.

-Just before serving whisk together the oil, vinegar, mustard, & ginger .
+Just before serving whisk together the oil, vinegar, mustard and ginger.
 Toss with remaining ingredients, season with salt and pepper to taste.

 To serve: